AdobeDocs/commerce-testing/src/pages/guide/index.md

 ## API Functional

-The Web [API](https://glossary.magento.com/api) testing framework enables you to test the Magento [Web API](https://glossary.magento.com/web-api) from the client application point of view.
+The Web [API](https://glossary.magento.com/api) testing framework enables you to test the [Web API](https://glossary.magento.com/web-api) from the client application point of view.

 For more information, see the [Web API functional testing][].

 ## Integration

-Integration tests run Magento [PHP](https://glossary.magento.com/php) code in varying degrees of isolation.
+Integration tests run [PHP](https://glossary.magento.com/php) code in varying degrees of isolation.
 They tend to be a lot more low-level then functional tests.
 Because they do not utilize a browser to execute the tests, they can be a lot more granular in what they test.
 They also tend to run a lot quicker then functional tests.

 For more information, see [Running Integration Tests][].

 ## JavaScript

-Much of the functionality in Magento 2 is provided with the help of sophisticated [JavaScript](https://glossary.magento.com/javascript).
-JavaScript tests ensure the [frontend](https://glossary.magento.com/frontend) portion of Magento functions as expected.
+Much of the functionality is provided with the help of sophisticated [JavaScript](https://glossary.magento.com/javascript).
+JavaScript tests ensure the [frontend](https://glossary.magento.com/frontend) portion of functions as expected.

 For more information, please see the [Extension Developer Guide on JavaScript Tests][].